hypo69/hypo/pytest/gemini/src/utils/string/readme.ru.md

 * **Comprehensive Test Coverage:** Tests now cover various valid inputs, empty strings, lists, and edge cases for all functions, including edge cases (e.g., empty input).
 Added tests for lists of strings in `normalize_string` and handling of Decimal objects.
 * **Clear Test Names:** Test function names clearly indicate the input and expected outcome (e.g., `test_normalize_boolean_true`).
 * **Exception Handling with `pytest.raises`:**  Critically important.
 Uses `pytest.raises` to verify that the functions raise `ValueError` or `TypeError` for invalid inputs.
-* **Data Types:** Tests now verify handling of different data types, like integers, floats, and lists of numbers, as demonstrated in the examples.
+* **Data Types:** Tests now verify handling of different data types, like integers, floats, and lists of numbers, as demonStarted in the examples.
 * **Edge Cases:** Tests cases like empty input, invalid input, etc., crucial for robust testing.
 * **Fixtures:** No fixtures were necessary based on the provided functions.
 Functions operate directly on the inputs.